 Canals in Burgundy became largely abandoned during the 19th and 20th centuries.
 Rediscovered in the 1960s by hippie travelers, the canals – and those across France – have since seen a strong resurgence in use.
 This time, though, it is tourists traveling by luxury barge, many of which rival the river cruise boats in elegance and luxury, not to mention the added charm and exclusivity of a small barge with just 12 passengers.

 I recently took a European Waterways cruise aboard the La Belle Epoque along the canal in Burgundy, one of France’s many wine regions.
-Burgundy lies just one hour southeast from Paris.
-The Canal de Bourgogne criss-crosses the region, flowing through lush vineyards and ancient villages.
+Burgundy lies just one-hour southeast of Paris.
+The Canal de Bourgogne crisscrosses the region, flowing through lush vineyards and ancient villages.

 The Canal de Bourgogne

-The Canal de Bourgogne is a canal in central eastern France, linking the Mediterranean Sea and Atlantic Ocean via the Seine and the Yonne and Saone Rivers with the Rhine.
-It is 242 kilometres long, with 189 locks.
-We cruised a short section of the canal, from Tanlay to Venarey les Laumes.
+The Canal de Bourgogne is a canal in central-eastern France, linking the Mediterranean Sea and the Atlantic Ocean via the Seine and the Yonne and Saone Rivers with the Rhine.
+It is 242 kilometers long, with 189 locks.
+We cruised a short section of the canal, from Tanlay to Venarey Les Laumes.

 Today, the only traffic permitted on the canal are privately owned boats, hired crafts, and hotel barges like the La Belle Epoque.

 The Canal de Bourgogne closely follows the Armaçon River until Buffon, where the landscape shifts from the hilly topography to the wide, flat alluvial plain of the Brenne River.
 Between Tanlay and Lezinnes, there are six electrified locks, some of the very few electric locks on the canal.